ghostidentity/wirelessconnect/README.md

 - When you send a message, the status will show "sent - waiting for acknowledgement"
 - If you receive an acknowledgement (shown as "message acknowledged"), this confirms that the receiver successfully decrypted and received your message
 - No acknowledgement means the message was sent but the receiver either didn't receive it or couldn't decrypt it

+**Multi-Laptop Setup**: Two laptops can communicate directly with each other.
+Simply connect a LoRa device to each laptop and run the sender application on both.
+Both laptops will send and receive messages simultaneously using the same encryption key.

 ## Configuration